iancze/TWA-3-orbit/README.md

 This should keep the whole directory structure much more organized and portable than before.

+### Conda

+Try the environment file.

-## Analysis
+## Analysis Directory

-The idea is that all analysis scripts will be run from the root directory of this project.
-E.g.,

-    $ python src/joint/sample.py

-and not from within individual folders

-    # don't do this
-    $ cd src/joint
-    $ python sample.py

-This way we are always operating from the root directory and don't have to worry about traversing up and across the folder tree.
-I've created a `Makefile` which should now enable a much more efficient execution of these scripts.

-    # e.g.,
-    $ make wide-astro

-Open up `Makefile` to see all of the targets.

-Each orbital scenario should have a `model.py`, `sample.py` and `plot.py` code in it.
+There are three top-level directories for the close, wide, and joint analysis paths.
+These are outside of the package itself, and are the scripts we run to launch the analysis for each sub-model.
+The scripts are launched from within those directories.
+Each orbital scenario typically has a `model.py`, `sample.py` and `plot.py` code in it.

+## Data assets directory

+We need to find a way to keep the location of the assets paired easily with the main scripts.
+How can they load the same datafiles, regardless of which directory we are invoking things from?

 ## Orbital fits